 - Diseases, Disorders & Conditions

 Do you have an operation pending ?
-Prepare your body to heal swiftly and recover from surgery easily
+Prepare yourself to recover quickly and heal succesfully.

-If you are due to undergo a surgical operation soon apart from the mental anguish you need to make sure your body and immune system is in the best shape it can be to sustain the forthcoming shock and tissue damage.
+If you are due to undergo a surgical operation soon, apart from the mental anguish you need to make sure your body and the immune system is in the best shape it can be to sustain the forthcoming shock and tissue damage.

-This is an occasion where natural medicines, herbs and vitamins can pay dividends.
+This is an occasion where natural medicines, herbs and vitamins, taken in advance, can pay dividends.

 I’m sure you know that you are about to enter the place where you are most likely to catch a disease such as MRSA or become infected with one of the many bacteria which can be airborne or caught by touch.
 It is a sad fact that consultants, doctors and students tend to wander from patient to patient without washing their hands unless barrier nursing is in place.